AgileRL/AgileRL/docs/evolvable_networks/index.rst

 Neural Network Building Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to mutate the architecture of neural networks seamlessly, we define the :class:`~agilerl.modules.base.EvolvableModule` base class as a building block
+We address the above issue by introducing a framework for performing architecture mutations through the :class:`EvolvableModule <agilerl.modules.base.EvolvableModule>`
-for all networks used in AgileRL.
-This is nothing but a wrapper around ``torch.nn.Module`` that allows us to keep track of the methods that mutate a network
-in networks with nested evolvable modules.
+abstraction (which is a wrapper around ``torch.nn.Module``).
+It allows us to seamlessly track and apply architecture mutations for networks with nested evolvable modules.
+This is particularly useful for RL algorithms, where we define default architectures suitable for a variety of tasks (i.e. combinations of observation and action spaces),
+which require very different network architectures.

 .. figure:: ../_static/module.png
    :alt: EvolvableModule Structure